-- 1. The physical work on the project must be complete; and - The Contractor must furnish all documentation required by the contract and required by law, to allow the Contracting Agency to process final acceptance of the contract.
+- 1. The physical work on the project must be complete; and - 2.
+The Contractor must furnish all documentation required by the contract and required by law, to allow the Contracting Agency to process final acceptance of the contract.
 The following documents must be received by the Project Engineer prior to establishing a completion date: - a.
 Certified Payrolls (per Section 1-07.9(5)). - b.
 Material Acceptance Certification Documents - c.
-Monthly Reports in DMCS of the amounts paid including the final payment confirmation to all firms required by Section 1-08.1(7)A if applicable - d.
+Monthly Reports of Amounts Credited as DBE Participation, as required by the Contract Provisions. - d.
 Final Contract Voucher Certification - e.
 Copies of the approved "Affidavit of Prevailing Wages Paid" for the Contractor and all Subcontractors - f.
 A copy of the Notice of Termination sent to the Washington State Department of Ecology (Ecology); the elapse of 30 calendar days from the date of receipt of the Notice of Termination by Ecology; and no rejection of the Notice of Termination by Ecology.
 This requirement will not apply if the Construction Stormwater General Permit is transferred back to the Contracting Agency in accordance with Section 8-01.3(16). - g.
 Property owner releases per Section 1-07.24